-If you want to move your existing WordPress website to a different domain, it’s important to make it as carefully and quickly as possible not to lose your content, traffic and SEO ranking.
+If you want to move your existing WordPress website to a different domain, it’s important to make it as carefully and quickly as possible so as not to lose your content, traffic, and SEO ranking.

 Before you start, we should say that the migrating process supposes that you’ve already got a hosting account and you know how to use your hosting control panel.

 In this post, I will show you how to easily migrate your website to the new domain without losing your information and rankings.